Selling a buy to let property

 Decide on the method of sale

-Selling at property auction may offer a quicker alternative.
+Selling property at auction may offer a quicker alternative.
 Property auctions do tend to attract investors, so may be a better option if you choose to try to sell your property with a tenant in situ.

 Unfortunately there is no guarantee of securing a property sale at auction.
 You’ll want to set a low guide price in order to attract interest from potential buyers, but if you fail to sell at auction that low guide price may affect your ability to sell on the open market afterwards.

 An estate agent will advertise your property to the open market.
 This is the most common method of sale and offers the best chance of achieving the highest sale price.

 When selling a buy-to-let property, an estate agent may not be the most convenient choice.
 It offers little guarantee for timescale or certainty.
 On average, it takes four months to sell a property on the open market.
 That’s a long time if you’ve made a commercial decision to sell.

 Selling to a professional property buyer will offer a great deal of speed and certainty.
 A genuine company should be able to buy your property with their own cash funds on a date of your choice.
 A sale can often be completed in as little as seven days, which means no costly vacant period while your property sits on the market.

 Any genuine property buyer who has the funds to guarantee the sale and buy direct will buy at a discount.
 You can expect to receive around 80-85 per cent of market value in exchange for a quick and guaranteed sale.

 Find out more about:

 - How to find out how much a house sold for

 - Freehold vs leasehold – what’s the difference?